Cougar II Stakes

 The Cougar II Stakes is a Grade III American Thoroughbred horse race for three-year-olds over a distance of one and one-half miles on the dirt, scheduled annually in late July or early August at Del Mar Racetrack in Del Mar, California.
-The event currently carries a purse of $150,000.
+The event currently carries a purse of $100,000.

 History

 The event was inaugurated during the first racing season at Del Mar race track on 31 July 1937 as the Escondido Handicap over a distance of six furlongs for horses three-year-old or older.
 The event was an under card event on Del Mar Handicap day.
 The winner was Clean Out and the second and third place getters were mares.
-The event was held once more in 1938 but was interrupted for 11 years and did not resume until 1949 as a event for three-year-old fillies.
+The event was held once more in 1938 but was interrupted for 11 years and did not resume until 1949 as an event for three-year-old fillies.
 In 1950 the event was held for two-year-olds as the Escondido Stakes.

 The event was idle for three years from 1952 and when it was resumed in 1955 the distance was set to 1 1/16 miles.

 In 1956 the Irish-bred Poona set a new track record for the 1 1/16-mile distance of 1:40.20.

 In 1962 the event was moved to the new turf track and run over the mile and one-eighth distance.

 Between 1963 and 1984 the event was held in split divisions eight times.

 From 1976 to 1988 the event was held over the mile and one-sixteenth distance with the exception of 1984 when it was held over 7 1/2 furlongs and in 1985 when the event was not held due to a boycott by trainers.

 In 2007 the event was renamed in honor of National Museum of Racing and Hall of Fame inductee, the Chilean-bred Cougar II as the Cougar II Handicap who had set a course record when winning this event in 1970.

 The race from 1988 to 2007 was run as an overnight restricted handicap for horse three-years-old who had not won a sweepstakes during the year over a distance of 1 3/8 miles.

 In 2008 the event was moved to the new Polytrack artificial dirt surface which was installed at the track and the distance of the event was extended to 1 1/2 miles.
 The event continued to be held on this surface until 2014.

 In 2010 the event was classified by the American Graded Stakes Committee as a Grade III race.

 The winner had automatic qualification for a berth in the Breeders' Cup Marathon before that race was discontinued in 2013.

 In 2020 due to the COVID-19 pandemic in the United States, the event was canceled and not rescheduled.

 In 2021 the conditions of the event changed from a handicap to stakes with allowances and hence the name of the race was modified to Cougar II Stakes.